 - Surgery involving a single ovary, both ovaries, or the uterus can affect fertility.

 Some females want to be evaluated after treatment to know their fertility status.
 This is done by a specially trained gynecologist, called a reproductive endocrinologist (RE).
-We don’t have REs at Memorial Sloan Kettering (MSK), but we can make a referral for you.
+We don’t have REs at MSK, but we can make a referral for you.

 We generally recommend that you wait at least 1 year after completing cancer treatment before having your fertility evaluated.
 This gives your ovaries time to recover from the effects of treatment.